• Skip to primary navigation

 Recipe Notes

 The Mayo-Lime dressing is light.
 I prefer to use Duke’s Mayonnaise in this, because I think it has a superior taste.
 This recipe can be served warm or chilled.
-It is a delicious side dish or enjoy it with tortilla or pita chips.
+It is a delicious side dish or enjoy it as a dip with tortilla or pita chips.

 If we are grilling meat, I put the corn on after.
 If you have prepped the rest of your salad, all you have to do is cut the corn from the cob and mix it all up.